liquidprompt/liquidprompt/docs/config.rst

    this page.

 Several example of configurations are given in the ``contrib/presets`` directory.
-Some of these presets can be combined, for instance for changing the icons, along with the colors.
+Some of these presets can be combined, for instance changing the icons, along with the colors.
+Parts or all of a preset can be copied to your own config file, or you can source the presets inside your config file, letting you combine, extend, or override any of the configuration options.

 Each config option is documented with its default value.
 Options of type ``bool`` accept values of ``1`` for true and ``0`` for false.